-- Keep debris out of gaps between the deck boards.
+Keep debris out of gaps between the deck boards.
 This causes decay and shortens the lifespan of your deck.

 Establish a regular deck maintenance schedule.
 Examine the deck’s structure closely every year including underneath.

 When doing any type of deck restoration or construction, be sure you understand and follow building codes and rely on the help of an experienced home design, build, and remodel professional.
 Good luck!